JeschkeLab/DeerLab/docsrc/source/api/selectmodel.rst

-Optional Arguments
+Additional Settings
 =========================================

-Optional arguments can be specified by parameter/value pairs.
+Additional settings can be specified via name-value pairs.
 All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed.

 .. code-block:: matlab

-    opt = selectmodel(args,'Property1',Value1,'Property2',Value2,..)
+    opt = selectmodel(___,'Property1',Value1,'Property2',Value2,___)

 - ``'Upper'`` - Parameter upper bound constraints
     Cell array containing the upper bound values for the parameters of the evaluated parametric models.